cnguy/kayn/ENDPOINTS.md

 ## LEAGUE-V3
 - [x] - `Get the challenger league for given queue.`
-- [x] - `Get leagues in all queues for a given summoner ID.` (Riot plans to deprecate this by January)
 - [x] - `Get league with given ID, including inactive entries.`
 - [x] - `Get the master league for given queue.`
 - [x] - `Get league positions in all queues for given summoner ID.`